WebRTC Leaks: What Are They and How Can I Prevent Them?

 How to block WebRTC leaks in Opera and Brave browsers

 Since Opera and Brave both use the same Chromium engine as Google Chrome, you can use many of the same browser plugins.
-That means you can follow the same steps above for preventing WebRTC leaks on Chrome even if you use Opera or Brave.
+You can follow the steps above to prevent WebRTC leaks on Chrome, even if you use Opera or Brave.

 How to turn off WebRTC on Mozilla Firefox

 On Firefox, you can disable all WebRTC services without using an extension.
-Follow these steps exactly and you’ll be protected from future leaks.
+Follow these steps exactly to protect yourself from future leaks.

 1. Type about:config into the address bar and hit enter (or return if you’re using Apple hardware).
 A warranty warning will then appear on your screen.
 Once it does, click on “Accept the Risk and Continue.”